 I am Steve Kerrison.
-I am a postgraduate student in the Microelectronics Research Group at the University of Bristol, researching for a PhD in Computer Science, specifically in the area of software energy optimisation.
+I am research staff in the Microelectronics Research Group at the University of Bristol, attached to the ENTRA project, and also nearing completion of my Thesis for a PhD in Computer Science, both in the area of software energy optimisation.
+I am also lecturing for the MSc Computer Science degree programme.
 I have a 1st Class MEng in Computer Systems Engineering (Computer Science & Electronics) from the University of Bristol.

 I am also a self employed web developer and systems administrator with over 6 years of experience in developing for high traffic environments, principally within the Unix/Apache/PHP/MySQL stack, but also with experience in Nginx (moreso than Apache these days) and Memcached.
 I am a big fan of FreeBSD servers (as far as anyone can truly be a "fan" of an OS) and also have experience with ZFS on both FreeBSD and OpenSolaris (NexentaCore).
 In addition, I have an appreciation of infrastructure issues that are overlooked by those with less experience.
 I am (as is abundantly clear from this page) not a graphic designer.
 Graphic design and web development are two distinct roles, but one cannot function well without the other.